BarbaraPruz/chatto/README.md

 # Installation Instructions
 * Fork and clone this GIT repo.
+* For running on localhost, rename Procfile-local to Procfile.
 * Set up backend by running bundle install, rake db:migrate and rake db:seed
 * Set up frontend by going to client folder and running npm install